Cyber LOPA: An Integrated Approach for the Design of Dependable and Secure Cyber Physical Systems: Integrated Design Example

-{ To calculate the probability of BPCS security failure given a SIS cyber compromise $P[A_{SB}]$, we construct the Modbus vulnerability attack tree in Figure \ref{fig:ModbusAttackTree}.
-To exploit the Modbus link, a Man In The Middle (MITM) attack has to be launched via ARP poisoning ($a_8$).
-In addition, the attacker has to have the configuration information for Modbus registers ($c_6$), or changes Modbus packet data randomly ($a_7$), or utilizes non-programmed Modbus function code for the hope that it could crash the Modbus master ($c_7$).
-Finally, the attacker has to possess the required Modbus knowledge ($a_9$).
-For the Modbus attack tree edge probabilities as in Table \ref{tab:attack-tree-prob}, it can be shown that $P[A_{SB}] \approx 0.2813$.
+To calculate the probability of BPCS cyber attack leading to a process hazard given a SIS cyber compromise $P[A_{SB}]$, we focus on Modbus attack vectors for both integrity and DoS attacks.
+Integrity attacks target sensor LT-01 or valve CV-01 as before, either randomly or using leaked Modbus register configuration.
+DoS attack could be launched by utilizing non-programmed Modbus function code hoping that it would crash the BPCS Modbus master.
+Figure \ref{fig:SIS-BPCS} summarizes the attack tree, and the probability is chosen arbitrarily as $P[A_{SB}] \approx 0.2813$.
+To summarize, the desired outcome from the BPCS security lifecycle is $(P[A_B], P[A_{SB}]) = (0.033, 0.2813)$.

-t should be noted that complete attack trees for the given BPCS and CPS architecture could span multiple pages.
+It should be noted that complete attack trees for the given BPCS and CPS architecture could span multiple pages.
 However, full attack trees may obscure the analysis and will serve no additional insight.
 Therefore, the simplified attack trees presented here act as a better illustration of the design methodology.
-For more in-depth treatment of the cyber risk assessment for the presented case study, refer to \cite{Tantawy2020}.
+For more in-depth treatment of the cyber risk assessment for the presented case study, refer to \cite{Tantawy2020}. \item SIS Safety Lifecycle - CLOPA: Table \ref{tab:LOPA-CSTR} shows the LOPA sheet for the CSTR overflow hazard identified from the HAZOP, where the initiating event likelihoods and failure probabilities are adopted from \cite{SINTEF2015,CenterforChemicalProcessSafety2015}.
+The BPCS cyber attack likelihood is calculated as $\lambda_c = 10^{-4}\lambda = 0.01$ /yr, assuming $\lambda = 100$ /yr.
+Note that human intervention is considered a protection layer assuming there is sufficient time for the operation team to manually isolate the reactor in the field.
+Some conservative approaches omit any human intervention or safety procedure from the LOPA.